Soumya5122/Enhancing-Real-Time-Communication-A-WebRTC-Based-Video-Chat-Application_/README.md

 runtime environment that allows for fast and scalable network applications.

 #How to run:
-1) Update the firebase project config in the main.js file.
+1)Update the firebase project config in the main.js file.

 2)npm install